Department of Chemical Engineering

 Other CPS electives are possible but must be approved by the Director of the CPS minor, Professor Tilton

 The Chemical Engineering curriculum develops deep problem solving skills through challenging, open-ended problems in chemical engineering science, process systems engineering, process system design and product design.
 Computing is integrated throughout the curriculum.
-The department’s Gary J. Powers Educational Computer Lab supports extensive use of mathematical modeling and simulation software.
+The department supports extensive use of mathematical modeling and simulation software.
 Students in the Robert Rothfus Laboratory and Lubrizol Analytical Laboratory learn to use computerized data acquisition and control systems as they develop experimental tests of chemical engineering theory or process design alternatives.
 With its focus on complex chemical and biochemical processes, Chemical Engineering is a natural pairing with the Additional Major in Biomedical Engineering or the Biomedical Engineering minor.
 Chemical Engineering students pursue many different minors.
 It is particularly well aligned with the CIT Designated Minor in Colloids, Polymers and Surfaces and the University’s Minor in Environmental and Sustainability Studies.

 Practical Internships for Senior Chemical Engineering Students (PISCES)

 Chemical Engineering students may apply in the fall of their Junior year for a salaried, one-year PISCES internship with a partner company.
 Admitted students begin their internships after completion of the Junior year.
 Following the internship, students return to complete their Senior year.
 There are several advantages of a one full-year internship, including the opportunity to gain a breadth of professional experience that is not generally possible in a shorter program, more opportunity to make important contributions to the partner company, and the opportunity to complete Senior year courses in their normal sequence with no need for curriculum rearrangements.
-Interested students should consult with their faculty advisors.
+Interested students should consult with their advisor.

 International Chemical Engineering Exchange Programs

 Chemical Engineering students may apply during their Sophomore year to spend their Junior year at RWTH Aachen in Germany, Yonsei University in Seoul, Korea, Universidad Nacional del Litoral in Argentina, or at Imperial College in London, Great Britain.
 A summer exchange program in Dortmund, Germany is also available.
 These exchange programs provide a great opportunity for students to obtain international experience while taking courses very similar to those offered at Carnegie Mellon.
-Students considering any of these programs should consult with their faculty advisors, and students considering the Aachen program in particular are advised to take at least one introductory German course before or during their Sophomore year.
+Students considering any of these programs should consult with their advisor, and students considering the Aachen program in particular are advised to take at least one introductory German course before or during their Sophomore year.

 Fifth Year Master of Chemical Engineering (MChE)